EoinDavey/Setanta/docs/_english/04-ma-loops.md

 ---
 ## Má ... nó ...

 You can make choices in your program!
-We use the word `má` to make a check, and then to make a choice with the result of that check.
+We use the word `má` (meaning "if") to make a check, and then to make a choice with the result of that check.
 Look at the following program:

 ```
 aois := 14